As your BIRTH doula, I offer the following:

 Phone/e-mail/Text Support: I am available to you throughout your pregnancy once we have signed your contract.
 You are welcome to call, send an e-mail, or text to ask questions about your pregnancy or early labor, or just for emotional support.
 I have many resources to draw from, including my own collection of birthing books and dvds.
 I can also recommend the services provided by my colleagues in the Hudson Valley Birth Network — from acupuncture, to childbirth education, chiropractic, and more.

-Two hour (or more) meeting in your home during which we discuss your hopes, desires, and any fears about labor and birth.
+Prenatal Visit(s) – Two hour meeting in your home during which we discuss your hopes, desires, and any fears about labor and birth (if we agree it would be helpful, we can arrange for two prenatal visits).
 We talk about what it is like to labor at home and at the hospital or birth center and discuss pain management techniques, coping skills, and positions for pushing.
 We review when to call me and your midwife or doctor and discuss specific signs of labor and its progression so you feel more confident knowing when your labor has begun.

 I remain with you at your home from the time active labor begins; follow you and your partner’s car to the birth center or hospital and stay with you after your birth to ensure that you and your baby have good skin-to-skin contact and a positive start to breastfeeding.

 Postpartum Visit: This final home visit offers an opportunity for us to see one another again and talk about your birth.
 It is not mandatory, but can be a lovely time to recall how labor progressed, and help you remember how amazing you were!

 Breastfeeding Support: I can aide with initial latching-on after birth and provide breastfeeding support by phone pre- and post-birth.
 I can also refer you to a lactation consultant, if needed.

 As your POSTPARTUM doula I offer the following: